 - 1 Deep dish pie crust (either homemade or prepared–do not bake)

-Bake in 350 degree oven for approximately 60 minutes or until set.
+Bake in a 350-degree oven for approximately 55-60 minutes or until set.
+Be careful the top does not burn.
 Remove from the oven.
-If you wish to serve hot, allow to cool for about 15 minutes before serving (with a dollop of ice cream or whipped cream, of course!).
-If you want to serve it cold (yummy), place in the refrigerator for about 3 hours before serving. *(Note: Coconut is not a part of the traditional Kentucky Derby recipe.
-You can leave it out if you wish.)
+If you wish to serve hot, allow it to cool for about 15 minutes before serving (with a dollop of ice cream or whipped cream, of course).
+If you want to serve it cold (yummy), place in the refrigerator for about 3 hours before serving.